BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_3_Setting_Up_a_Channel.md

 ```

-Now that we have funded our c-lightning wallet we will get information about remote node to start creating channel process.
+Now that you have funded our c-lightning wallet you will need information about a remote node to start creating channel process.

 #### Connect to remote node